 Cumberland is a tiny town located in the state of Virginia.
 With a population of 365 people and just one neighborhood, Cumberland is the 353rd largest community in Virginia.

-When you are in Cumberland, you'll notice that it is more blue-collar than most other communities in America.
-37.10% of Cumberland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Cumberland is generally considered to be a blue-collar town.
+37.10% of the Cumberland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cumberland is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Cumberland who work in office and administrative support (25.00%), law enforcement and fire fighting (17.74%), and management occupations (10.48%).

-Overall, Cumberland’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Cumberland’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Cumberland is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Cumberland is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Cumberland has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.